Thursday, September 12, 2024

 THE STALAG INCONGRUITY

-Those of you who were sentient in the 1960s or had access at a later date to the TV Land network are no doubt familiar with the sophisticated recounting of events in a WWII German POW camp in the TV comedy series Hogan's Heroes.
+Those of you who were sentient in the 1960s or had access at a later date to reruns on various networks or streaming services are no doubt familiar with the sophisticated recounting of events in a WWII German POW camp in the TV comedy series Hogan's Heroes.
 A key ingredient to the success of the show was the outstanding portrayal by Werner Klemperer (see photo below) of the fatuous and incompetent camp Kommadant Col. Wilhelm Klink.

 Klemperer was a Jewish refugee whose family had fled to the United States prior to World War II, and he served in the US Army during that conflict.
 At first blush, he would not appear to be the type of person who would embrace participation in a TV series featuring the lighter side of the Third Reich.